Blood Orange Ice Cream

 - Add milk, remaining 1 cup heavy cream, sugar and salt to a medium saucepan.
 Cook, stirring occasionally, over medium-low heat until sugar has dissolved and mixture is steaming.

-- In a small bowl, whisk yolks, continue to whisk while slowly adding worm milk mixture into bowl.
+- In a small bowl, whisk yolks, continue to whisk while slowly adding warm milk mixture into bowl.
 Pour egg mixture into saucepan.
 Continue cooking until mixture coats the back of a wooden spoon or rubber spatula.
 Pour through mesh strainer into reserved 1/2 cup heavy cream.
 Stir in freshly squeezed orange juice and optional red food color.
 Cool to room temperature, cover and refrigerate until thoroughly chilled, roughly 4-6 hours or overnight.

 - Churn according to manufacturer's directions.
 Transfer ice cream to a freezer safe container, freeze until firm.